Masterminds/glide/README.md

 include a version, VCS, repository location (that can be different from the package name), etc. When `glide up` is run it downloads the packages (or updates) to the `vendor` directory.
-It then recursively walks through the downloaded packages looking for those with a `glide.yaml` file (or Godep, gb, or GPM config file) that don't already have a `vendor` directory and installing their dependencies to their `vendor` directories.
+It then recursively walks through the downloaded packages looking for those with a `glide.yaml` file (or Godep, gb, gom, or GPM config file) that don't already have a `vendor` directory and installing their dependencies to their `vendor` directories.
 Once Glide has downloaded and figured out versions to use in the dependency tree it creates a `glide.lock` file